explore graduate studies in nutritional sciences

 The Graduate Field of Nutrition has few coursework requirements for students in the Ph.D.
 Program.
 Our students choose from a wide variety of courses offered by the Division of Nutritional Sciences Faculty and other units on campus.
 Coursework requirements are negotiated between you and your Special Committee.
 You will be required to complete coursework in your major and minor concentrations.

-All incoming graduate students are required to take NS 703 Seminar in Nutritional Sciences (attendance only, you do not present a seminar your first term).
-In addition to this first semester, MS students must complete two additional semesters of NS 703 - both attendance and presentation; MS/PhD or PhD students must complete four additional semesters of NS 703 - both attendance and presentation.
-Students are encouraged to meet the final presentation requirement by presenting a research seminar for the Field of Nutrition seminar series instead of an NS703 class seminar.
+All incoming graduate students are required to take NS 7030 Seminar in Nutritional Sciences (attendance only, you do not present a seminar your first term).
+In addition to this first semester, MS students must complete one additional semester of NS 7030 - both attendance and presentation.
+PhD students must attend four additional semesters of NS 7030, and make three presentations (total 5 attendances and 3 presentations).
+Doctoral students have the option of replacing one presentation and one semester of attendance in NS 7030 with the successful completion of NS 7040, the Division of Nutritional Sciences’ grant writing course.

 There are several seminar series which may simply be attended or for which you may enroll: